pism/pism/doc/sphinx/manual/practical-usage/saving-time-series.rst

 Note that, similarly to the snapshot-saving code (section :ref:`sec-snapshots`), this mechanism does not affect adaptive time-stepping.
-Here, however, PISM will save exactly the number of time-series records requested, *linearly interpolated onto requested times*.
+Here, however, PISM will save exactly the number of time-series records requested.

-..
-FIXME: do we still interpolate linearly?

 Omitting the ``-ts_vars`` option makes PISM save *all* available variables listed in :ref:`sec-ts_vars`.
 Because scalar time-series take minimal storage space, compared to